SF-2417

 Plain Language

-Operators must provide three tiers of privacy and account management tools: (a) tools directly available to all minor account holders to manage their own privacy and account settings; (b) tools available to a parent or guardian to manage a minor's privacy and account settings when the minor is under thirteen; and (c) tools available to a parent or guardian to manage a minor's privacy and account settings as appropriate based on relevant risks, regardless of the minor's age.
-For minors under thirteen, both the minor-facing and parent-facing tools must be provided.
-The 'as appropriate based on relevant risks' language in subsection (c) gives operators discretion to calibrate parental tools to the risk profile of the platform.
+Operators must provide three tiers of privacy and account management tools: (a) tools for all minor account holders themselves to manage their own privacy and account settings; (b) tools for parents or guardians to manage the minor's privacy and account settings when the minor is under thirteen; and (c) tools for parents or guardians to manage the minor's settings as appropriate based on relevant risks, regardless of age.
+The under-thirteen parental tools are mandatory; the risk-based parental tools apply to all minors and give operators discretion to calibrate based on assessed risks.

 Statutory Text